mrgerwin/lesson14/README.md

 # lesson14
 Closed Key Encryption

-#### Complete the lesson at [https://projects.raspberrypi.org/en/projects/secret-agent-chat](https://projects.raspberrypi.org/en/projects/secret-agent-chat) you do not have to do this as a stand alone app.
+#### Complete the lesson at [https://projects.raspberrypi.org/en/projects/secret-agent-chat](https://projects.raspberrypi.org/en/projects/secret-agent-chat).
+You do not have to do this as a stand alone app.
 See Enhancements below.
 Either use the provided wordproccessor app or your enhanced lesson13

 ### Enhancements